White Island Pond

 White Island Pond is a system of two ponds in Plymouth and Wareham, Massachusetts.
 The area of the western basin is 122 acre, and the area of the eastern basin is 159 acre.
 The pond is located east of Glen Charlie Pond in Wareham and, in Plymouth, south of Halfway Pond, southwest of Fawn Pond and Deer Pond, and west of Ezekiel Pond.
-White Island Shores lies along this pond.